manpen/pace26stride/README.md

 The runner allows you to execute a solver on a set of instances.
 In accordance with [optil.io](https://optil.io/optilion/help)'s signal handling, the runner supports soft timeouts (`-t`/`--timeout`) after which a `SIGTERM` is sent to the solver.
 After another grace period (`-g`/`--grace`) the solver is sent a `SIGKILL` signal and all output is disregarded.
-By default, instances are solved in parallel using one solver processor per physical CPU core (can be modified using the `-p`/`--parallel` argument).
+By default, instances are solved in parallel using one solver process per physical CPU core (can be modified using the `-p`/`--parallel` argument).

 ```bash
 # execute up to 123 solver instances in parallel, each with a soft timeout of 300s and a grace period of 5s